nicocvn/cppreg/QuickStart.md

 ### Recommended compiler settings ###
 Although `cppreg` is entirely written in C++, there is little (if any) overhead in term of runtime performance if at least some level of optimization are enabled (mostly to take care of inlining).
-For GCC ARM the following settings are recommended (and similar settings should be used for other compilers):
+For GCC/Clang the following settings are recommended (and similar settings should be used for other compilers):

 * enable `-Og` for debug builds (this helps significantly with inlining),
 * for optimized builds (`-O2`,`-O3` or `-Os`) the default settings will be sufficient,